pbogden/observable-jupyter-demos/README.md

-The goal is a collection of demos and documentation for [observable-jupyter](https://github.com/thomasballinger/observable-jupyter), a new Python library for creating interactive browser-based data visualizations...with JavaScript.
+The goal is a collection of demos and documentation for [observable-jupyter](https://github.com/thomasballinger/observable-jupyter), a new Python library that allows Python users to create interactive browser-based data visualizations...with JavaScript.

 ## Demo: Observable Plot